NicoleMayer/ECE668-Notes/quiz1.md

 ---

 PS: I found that it was not the professor's problem to get some ridiculous answer, since everyone gets the same question with different numbers.
 So I guess maybe the numbers are randomly generated and this make sense.
+No need for further confirmation any more.